Bill Cowley: 1940s

-Boston defended its regular season title in 1940 season, with Cowley finishing tied for fourth in league scoring behind all three members of the Kraut Line (the only other times the top four scorers came from the same team would be from the Bruins as well, in 1970 and 1974).
+Boston defended its regular season title in 1940 season, with Cowley finishing tied for fourth in league scoring behind all three members of the Kraut Line (the only other times the top four scorers came from the same team would be from the Bruins as well, in 1971 and 1974).

 The 1941 season saw Cowley have his best season to date, leading Boston to its unprecedented fourth straight regular season championship.
-Even though his chronically bad knee forced him out of some games and almost all of the playoffs, Cowley won the scoring championship by a wide margin over Bryan Hextall of the Rangers with 62 points -- second in league history only to Cy Denneny's mark of 73 in 1930, when the forward passing rules had been vastly liberalized -- and won the Hart Memorial Trophy.
+Even though his chronically bad knee forced him out of some games and almost all of the playoffs, Cowley won the scoring championship by a wide margin over Bryan Hextall of the Rangers with 62 points—second in league history only to Cy Denneny's mark of 73 in 1930, when the forward passing rules had been vastly liberalized—and won the Hart Memorial Trophy.
 He also broke his own record for assists in a season with 47, and was named a First Team All-Star for the second time.
-Despite Cowley only being able to play in two playoff games and scoring no points, the Bruins won their third Stanley Cup title.
+Despite Cowley only being able to play in two playoff games and scoring no points, the Bruins won their third Stanley Cup title, defeating the Detroit Red Wings in four consecutive games in the final round.

 World War II ravaged the Bruins' powerful roster starting the next season.
 While the Bruins were comfortably in first place through the season's halfway point, all three of the Kraut Line were called up to the Canadian armed forces shortly thereafter.
-Worse yet, Cowley suffered a serious jaw injury against Detroit on January 22 – Busher Jackson quoted as saying the injury was one of the worst he'd ever seen – and missed all of the rest of the regular season, with team manager Art Ross deliberately holding him out for the playoffs.
+Worse yet, Cowley suffered a serious jaw injury against Detroit on January 22—Busher Jackson quoted as saying the injury was one of the worst he had ever seen—and missed all of the rest of the regular season, with team manager Art Ross deliberately holding him out for the playoffs.
 During the season, on February 5, 1942, one of the first NHL All-Star Games was organized in Boston, between a Boston team augmented by recently retired Bruins and an alumni All-Star team from other clubs, to benefit the U.S. Army Relief Society.
-Too injured to play, Cowley coached the Bruins team; the game ended in a 4-4 tie.
+Too injured to play, Cowley coached the Bruins team; the game ended in a 4–4 tie.

-The 1943 season saw Cowley regain full form, playing in every game and once again leading the league in assists, as well as in power play and game winning goals.
+In the 1943 season, Cowley regained full form, playing in every game and once again leading the league in assists, as well as in power play and game-winning goals.
 He scored new career highs of 27 goals and 72 points, finishing second in the scoring race to Doug Bentley of the Chicago Black Hawks, while being cited by Detroit manager Jack Adams as being the greatest stickhandler the game had ever seen.
-He was named First Team All-Star for the third time, and given the war- and injury-riddled Bruins' roster (it would be the only season during Cowley's career in which the Bruins missed the playoffs), was awarded his second Hart Memorial Trophy as the league's most valuable player.
+He was named First Team All-Star for the third time, and given the war- and injury-riddled Bruins' roster, was awarded his second Hart Memorial Trophy as the league's most valuable player.